markgandolfo/dartboard.nvim/README.md

 ## Features

 - Tag files to a list for quick access
-- View marked files in Telescope
+- View tagged files in Telescope
 - Open files by index (1-9)
 - Remove files from the list
 - Clear the entire list
-- Persistent storage of marked files
+- Persistent storage of tagged files on a per-project basis

 ## Requirements